 4. Remove the die from the card stock.
 This is what the back side should like with only the right half cut and embossed.

 5. Turn the half cut card stock around.
 Place the die on the uncut half, very near the edge as before.
-Take care to line up the edges and cuts.
+Take care to line up the edges of the die with the already cut edges.

 6. Place the cutting pad with the die in the machine, as before.
 Again, leave the last 1/2″ in the center out of the machine.
 We do not want to cut this part.